bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

   </tr>
   <tr>
    <td>
-    3.2.3
+    3.3.3
    </td>
-   <td colspan="2" >Ensure smart contracts' critical business logic does not rely solely on data that can be predictable or manipulated by validators, such as block timestamp, block number, block hash…
+   <td colspan="2" >Make certain that the crucial business logic of smart contracts does not exclusively depend on data that can be predictable or manipulated by validators, such as block timestamp, block number, block hash, etc. This is an integral measure as predictable validator data can be prone to exploitation in random generators, causing an unjust disadvantage to users.
+As a countermeasure, it's recommended to employ a truly random source like the industry-standard Chainlink's VRF.
    </td>
    <td>High
    </td>